 There is no asset test for SeniorCare.
 In general, cash that is received as a result of converting an asset from one form to another is not income.
 This includes withdrawals from savings and/or checking accounts, CDs, or money market accounts.
-However, special provisions apply to retirement benefits (see Section 33.6.7.1 Retirement Benefits) and Cobell buy-out payments (see Section 16.7.11.2 Lump Sum Payments Under the Settlement of the Cobell v.
-Salazar Class-Action Trust Case).
+However, special provisions apply to retirement benefits (see Section 33.6.7.1 Retirement Benefits) and Cobell buy-out payments (see Sum Payments Section Trust Case).
 Income generated from any assets that the SeniorCare participant may have is considered budgetable income and must be reported on the application or renewal application.